-(i.)
-Compatibility of the organization's objectives with those of CKAF;

-- (ii.)
-The ability and effectiveness of the organization to achieve its own mandate and objectives; - (iii.)
-Artistic merit and quality of work and programs; - (iv.)
-Effectiveness in administrative and financial procedures, including appropriate compensation and professional practices in the management of artists and staff; - (v.)
-Initiative and success in generating revenue outside of the CKAF; and - (vi.)
-The ability to measure and report on the success of its activities and programs on an ongoing basis.
+- i.
+Compatibility of the organization's objectives with those of CKAF; - Ability of the organization to achieve its mission, mandate and objectives through viable operational, program, and activity plans; - iii.
+Artistic merit and quality of work and programs; - iv.
+Strength of administration and financial planning, including professional practices in the management of artists and staff; - Demonstration of innovation and effective use of CKAF funds to benefit the community; - vi.
+The ability to measure and report on the success of its activities and programs on an ongoing basis; - vii.
+A commitment to hire local, professional artists; and - viii.
+A commitment to compensate artists and other employees at industry-standard rates.